Commercial Truck Insurance Coverages We Offer:

 Coverage for bodily injury and property damage that is caused by the operator of the equipment when the owner/operator is outside the scope of his lease agreement with the motor carrier.

-If you have purchased a new truck and you only need to drive it to the terminal of your motor carrier in order to sign your lease and formally commence your business relationship, then it’s quite possible you only need a temporary non-trucking liability insurance policy, we can provide either a 10 day, or a 30 day policy to fit your needs.
+If you have purchased a new truck and you only need to drive it to the terminal of your motor carrier in order to sign your lease and formally commence your business relationship, then it’s quite possible you only need a temporary non-trucking liability insurance policy, we can provide a policy to fit your needs.

 Non Trucking Liability provides coverage for property damage or bodily injury to a third party, and in most cases is required by the motor carrier with whom the owner operator has signed a lease agreement.